junchenfeng/thesis/thesis.md

 =======================================================
 type:prompt
 - The opportunity cost of wait outweighs the opportunity cost of action
-    - If the null hypothesis of null effect is true, there is no cost to service receiver, although there maybe cost to service provider
+    - If the null hypothesis of null effect is true, there is no cost to service receiver, although there may be cost to service provider
-    - If the null hypothesis of null effect is false, cumulative loss to service receiver overtime is considerable
+    - If the null hypothesis of null effect is false, cumulative loss to service receiver over time is considerable

 - Prefer high power to low significance level